nats-io/nats.node/migration.md

 ## General Changes:

 - All API signatures are greatly simplified, with required arguments listed first.
 Optional arguments follow.
-In the case that the API takes two optional arguments, an empty required.
+In the case that the API takes two optional arguments, an empty value is required.
 - Subscriptions and notifications are async iterators, but subscriptions can specify a `callback` if desired.
 - Message payloads are always Uint8Arrays.
 Simple `Codec`s are provided to encode/decode strings, JSON, or custom data.